George H.W. Bush to lie in state at US Capitol starting Monday

 "Here lies a great man," said Rep. Paul Ryan, the House speaker, and "a gentle soul. ...
 His legacy is grace perfected."

-Cannon roared again outside the Capitol as the sun sank and his eldest son, former President George W. Bush, stood with his hand over his heart, watching the casket's procession up the steps.
+Cannon fire roared again outside the Capitol as the sun sank and the younger President Bush stood with his hand over his heart, watching the casket's procession up the steps.

 Bush was remembered just feet away from what he called "Democracy's front porch," the west-facing steps of the Capitol where he was sworn in as president.

 He will lie in state in the Capitol for public visitation through Wednesday.
-An invitation-only funeral service is set for Wednesday at Washington National Cathedral.
-President Donald Trump and first lady Melania Trump are to attend.
+An invitation-only funeral service, which the Trumps will attend, is set for Wednesday at Washington National Cathedral.

 Although Bush's funeral services are suffused with the flourishes accorded presidents, by his choice they will not include a formal funeral procession through downtown Washington.